-Motorcycle tracking
+Motorcycle Tracking

-The use of motor bikes for filming is not illegal; however as with the use of tracking vehicles, we would always extol the virtues of using a professional company to do the work.
+The use of motor bikes for filming is not illegal; however as with the use of tracking vehicles, productions should always consult a professional company to do the work.
 Such companies often come with a good reputation, safety record and risk assessment.
 The rider and camera operator are usually experienced and have worked together on this type of work in the past and the motorcycle is specially adapted to make this type of work safer including footplates and a comm's system etc.

-As police motorcyclists, we can tell you that to put someone on the back of a motorcycle can be disconcerting.
-To have that person then operate a camera and therefore move around a fair amount, can be even worse, upsetting the balance of the machine.
-The persons and equipment carried must be secured correctly (although this is probably achievable by using a lanyard from camera to operator).
-Often the type of roads specified and the speed limits, increase the risks involved and that is why we would always suggest a route of roads with speed limits of 30mph.
+A pillion passenger can be disconcerting for a motorcyclist, which will be greater exasperated if operating a camera and leaning against the movement of the machine.

+The individual and equipment carried must be secured correctly (achievable by using a lanyard from camera to operator).
+Often the type of roads specified and the speed limits increase the risks involved, therefore the he MPS Film Unit advise a route of roads with speed limits of 30mph.